Geiger-Go Radiation Detector

 In a context where radiation remains a hidden concern, this project applies citizen science to give the public greater agency in understanding and monitoring their surroundings.

-The shell as a whole consists of an intermediate shell, an upper shell cover, and a lower shell cover, wherein the lower shell cover consists of two sub-pieces and is screwed to a removable acrylic cover.
+The shell as a whole consists of an intermediate shell, an upper shell cover, and a lower shell cover, where in the lower shell cover consists of two sub-pieces and is screwed to a removable acrylic cover.
 Additionally the circuitry part is protected by a silicone cover that is placed inside the shell.